ControlNet for Stable Diffusion: Sketch-to-Image, Depth Control

 pip install -r requirements.txt

 Then install the ComfyUI-ControlNet-Aux custom node pack for built-in preprocessors.
-This gives you all the standard preprocessors (Canny, depth, OpenPose, lineart, etc.) as drag-and-drop nodes.
-Place ControlNet models in models/controlnet/ within your ComfyUI directory.
+This gives you all the standard preprocessors (Canny, depth, OpenPose, lineart, and more) as drag-and-drop nodes.
+Place ControlNet models in models/controlnet/ inside your ComfyUI directory.
 Preprocessor models auto-download to annotator/ on first use.

 A1111 Forge Setup

-A1111 Forge is a better starting point if you prefer a traditional UI with dropdown menus.
-Install the sd-forge-controlnet extension, which provides preprocessor and model selection through a straightforward interface.
-Less flexible than ComfyUI for complex multi-ControlNet workflows, but it gets you generating images faster.
+A1111 Forge is a better start if you prefer a classic UI with dropdown menus.
+Install the sd-forge-controlnet extension.
+It gives you preprocessor and model choices through a simple interface.
+It is less flexible than ComfyUI for stacked workflows, but it gets you generating images faster.
 Place ControlNet models in extensions/sd-forge-controlnet/models/.

 Models to Download